winterwolf/typedobject/readme.md

 Object-oriented library with type checking.

-Version: 2.2 (rewrited from scratch!)
+Version 2 (rewrited from scratch!)

 ## Overview